TejaswiniM2004/Linear-Integrated-circuit/DIFFERENTIAL AMPLIFIER.md

 Given: Q-point(1.7V,0.45mA) for both M1 and M2

 For this we have to use **.op** command
+###

  ![Image](https://github.com/user-attachments/assets/62aefca4-3e5d-470b-a6ac-59c630ece556)

 It shows that M1 and M2 are operating in saturation region and this operating point set at width=1.73um

-+ **Step2:** Transient analysis
++ **Step 2:** Transient analysis

 Transient analysis is a  time-domain response of our circuit to various input signals.
 We can calculate gain of this differential amplifier.
 We have to use the  **.tran**   directive to specify the duration of the transient analysis.

+###
  ![Image](https://github.com/user-attachments/assets/56f92aab-cf27-47d6-8175-d684fc58fe15)

 voltage gain,